ahemyu/specification-assistant/src/pdf_reader/README.md

 ## Features

-- Extract text and tables from PDFs (pdfplumber)
+- Extract text and tables from PDFs (pdfplumber) with parallel processing
 - Preview extracted content in browser
 - LLM-powered key extraction (e.g., "voltage rating", "manufacturer name")
+- Upload Excel templates with keys and auto-fill values using LLM
 - Chat with PDFs using natural language questions
 - Export extracted key-value pairs to Excel